dynamsoft-docs/license-server-docs/about/terms.md

 The License Tracking Server, or `LTS` for short, is a proprietary software developed by Dynamsoft to track license usage.

-Dynamsoft hosts a copy of the Server to provide the License Tracking Server for customers who don't want to track the usage themselves.
-For customers who would rather track the license usage themselves and would like to not use the Dynamsoft-hosted License Tracking Server, the software can also be self-hosted.
+Dynamsoft hosts a copy of the software for customers who don't want to track the usage themselves.
+For customers who would rather track the license usage themselves, the software can also be self-hosted.
 For more information, please see:

 * [Self-hosting License Tracking]({{site.selfhosting}}index.html)
 * [Dynamsoft-hosting License Tracking]({{site.dshosting}}index.html)